How to visualize a big taxonomy within a single webpage?

 Can't we do better than that, though?

-Here's another way: a font-size: 7px; and IDs instead of taxon's labels make the visualisation much more compact.
+Here's another way: a 7px font size and IDs instead of taxon labels make the visualization much more compact.

 And it does fit in a single window - hurray!